Olf0/obexd-contentfilter-off/README.md

 As adapting or altering the *obexd-contentfilter-helper* RPM or its contents (specifically the *obexd-contentfilter-helperapp* script) is out of scope due to their licensing, the *obexd-contentfilter-off* RPM simply replaces its counterpart and provides a dummy *obexd-contentfilter-helperapp* script, which always returns success.

-Hence *obexd-contentfilter-off* provides a simple way to disable the filter for only registered MIME types, when receiving files per Bluetooth via the OBEX profile.<br />
+Hence *obexd-contentfilter-off* provides a simple way to disable the filter for only registered MIME types, when receiving files via Bluetooth with its OBEX profile.<br />

 #### Notes
 * For easy installation, RPMs are available [in the release section](https://github.com/Olf0/obexd-contentfilter-off/releases) and [at OpenRepos](https://openrepos.net/content/obexdcontentfilterolf/bluetooth-obex-filter).
 * *obexd-contentfilter-off* should install and work fine on all SailfishOS and even MeeGo releases.
 * To restore the original behaviour and state of the OS, simply remove ("uninstall") this package.
 Then also remove or disable [its repository](https://openrepos.net/user/14387/programs), if you have enabled it, in order to prevent automatic reinstallation of *obexd-contentfilter-off* when upgrading the OS.<br />
-  Note, while *pkcon*, *zypper* / *libzypp* and consequently all tools using them (Jolla's system updater, Warehouse, Storeman etc.) satisfy all package dependencies fine when removing *obexd-contentfilter-off* (by reinstalling *obexd-contentfilter-helper* automatically), the basic *rpm* utility does not!
+  **Mind that**, while *pkcon*, *zypper* / *libzypp* and consequently all tools using them (Jolla's system updater, Warehouse, Storeman etc.) satisfy all package dependencies fine when removing *obexd-contentfilter-off* (by reinstalling *obexd-contentfilter-helper* automatically), the basic *rpm* utility does not!
 If one really wants to use *rpm* for removing (**not recommended**, anyway), one must execute `rpm -e --nodeps obexd-contentfilter-off && rpm -i obexd-contentfilter-helper` in order to restore the original behaviour and state without breaking the OS installation by doing so.
 Also note that you need a local download of *obexd-contentfilter-helper* for that to succeed (e.g., per `pkcon download obexd-contentfilter-helper`).<br />
   TL;DR: Do not use `rpm` for removing *obexd-contentfilter-off*!
 * A coarse changelog is provided per [release comments](https://github.com/Olf0/obexd-contentfilter-off/releases).